csebooks/ds-algorithms/content.en/trees/_index.md

 The basic idea of the splay tree is that after a node is accessed, it is pushed to the root by a series of **AVL** tree rotations.
 Notice that if a node is deep, there are many nodes on the path that are also relatively deep, and by restructuring we can make future accesses cheaper on all these nodes.
 Thus, if the node is unduly deep, then we want this restructuring to have the side effect of balancing the tree (to some extent).
 Besides giving a good time bound in theory, this method is likely to have practical utility, because in many applications when a node is accessed, it is likely to be accessed again in the near future.
 Studies have shown that this happens much more often than one would expect.
 Splay trees also do not require the maintenance of height or balance information, thus saving space and simplifying the code to some extent (especially when careful implementations are written).

-4.5.1.
-A Simple Idea (That Does Not Work)

-4.5.2.
-Splaying

 ### A Simple Idea (That Does Not Work)

 One way of performing the restructuring described above is to perform single rotations, bottom up.
 This means that we rotate every node on the access path with its parent.
 As an example, consider what happens after an access (a find) on k1 in the following tree.